Tiq Milan

 Tiq Milan (born July 14 in Buffalo, New York) is an American writer, public speaker, activist, and strategic media consultant.
-He is currently a national spokesperson for GLAAD and the former senior media strategist of national news at GLAAD.
-Prior to his current roles, he was a mentor and teacher at the Hetrick-Martin Institute, an LGBTQ youth nonprofit organization in NYC.
+Past positions have included national spokesperson for GLAAD and senior media strategist of national news for GLAAD, and mentor and teacher at the Hetrick-Martin Institute (an LGBTQ youth nonprofit organization in NYC).
 His advocacy, LGBTQ activism, and journalism has been recognized nationally.

 Media training and advocacy work

-Through his work at GLAAD, Milan has trained national transgender advocates like CeCe McDonald Geena Rocero, and participants of MTV's "Laverne Cox Presents: The T-Word to develop messaging and best practices for crafting their stories and maximizing impact.
+Through his work at GLAAD, Milan has trained national transgender advocates like CeCe McDonald, Geena Rocero, and participants of MTV's "Laverne Cox Presents: The T-Word to develop messaging and best practices for crafting their stories and maximizing impact.
 He has also strategized with national news media outlets about fair and accurate reporting on transgender people.

 He is a national spokesperson discussing the latest developments in transgender rights, and has been featured on CNN's Reliable Resources, The Katie Couric Show, MSNBC's Ronan Farrow Daily, Steven Petrow's, "Civilities," MTV News, NewsNation with Tamron Hall, Out There with Thomas Roberts, and is a regular contributor on HuffPost Live.

 Milan and his ex-wife, Kim Katrin Milan, were featured in Outs LOVE Issue.